 This post may contain affiliate links.
 Please read our disclosure policy.

-This perfectly smoked Beef shank was done properly, with tender, fall off the bone meat that can be shredded into anything.
-Nicknamed Thor’s Hammer, this cut of beef has gained some popularity as butchers started shaping it into what looks like a large hammer with a massive bone sticking out of a large cut of meat.
-Pitmasters and home cooks all over the country jumped on the trend of smoking a whole beef shank as a show stopper.
+Talk about a show stopper.
+This smoked beef shank, nicknamed Thor’s Hammer, is not only super cool looking, it’s packed full of delicious beef.
+This cut of beef has gained some popularity as butchers started shaping it into what looks like a large hammer with a massive bone sticking out of a large cut of meat.

 The shank comes from the leg, usually a cheap cut of meat due to its toughness.
 A very lean cut of meat, shank is used for recipes like a beef bourguignon or to prepare low fat ground beef.
-If grilled properly, a smoked beef shank is a very tender, flavorful and juicy piece of meat.
+If cooked properly, a smoked beef shank is a very tender, flavorful and juicy piece of meat.
+Don’t forget to check out my Smoked Italian Beef Style Sandwich recipe!

 Step 1: Prep the beef shank